[Tohoku] Strange festivals in Tohoku!? Introducing 6 festivals that will surprise people from other prefectures

 The Yonekawa Water Festival is a fire prevention event held in Yonekawa, Towa-cho, Tome City, Miyagi Prefecture, on the first day of the horse month in February every year

-Only men from the area are allowed to participate in this event, and they wear a straw costume called Mizukaburi over their naked bodies, smear charcoal on their faces, and visit shrines in the area to pray for fire prevention .
+Only men from the district are allowed to participate in this event.They wear straw costumes called "mizuburi" over their bare skin and smear charcoal on their faces as they visit shrines and other places in the district to pray for protection against fire.

 What makes this event so unusual is that the parades involve splashing water on the houses and roofs along the route, and it is said that if it is held on any day other than the first day of the horse month, it will not serve as a fire prevention measure and could actually cause a fire